TIPSnASK/fnf-free-download/README.md

 ***IMPORTANT***<br>
 **some base codename engine things might break considering the small resolution of the game**

+**development on this started before free download was cancelled on 12/31/2023, so i have no clue if working on a port like this is allowed but im still gonna work on it for now i guess**

 the port's being made on a dev build so some stuff probably wont work yet until the engine releases an update publicly. hopefully if everything goes right though, it'll work fine on public builds